-The Dr. Pat Feinstein Child Development Center is part of the Human Development and Family Studies department at the University of Rhode Island.
-Located on URI’s Providence Campus, the Center is a high quality early care and education program for children three and four years of age.
-Our Program’s purpose mirrors that of the University of Rhode Island: to teach and lead together.
+The Dr. Pat Feinstein Child Development Center (CDC) is part of the Human Development and Family Studies department at the University of Rhode Island.
+Located on URI’s Feinstein Providence Campus, the Center is a high quality early care and education program for children three and four years of age.
+The CDC enrolls a maximum of 32 children in its two spacious classrooms.
+Our program’s purpose mirrors that of the University of Rhode Island: to teach and lead together.

 Accreditation and Licensing